shadow12490/msbx5500-spring-2020/CLASSLOG.md

 *   We reviewed my analytics-class slide decks on choosing a good `k` for `k`-nearest-neighbors.
 This led to a discussion on overfitting, underfitting, cross-validation, etc.
     Impromptu used slide decks from my ugrad analytics class to lecture-discuss on material.
 Also discussed regularization for regression -- lasso and ridge.
     -   We also briefly alluded to k-means-clustering.
 Many students still are fuzzy on what exactly is unsupervised machine learning.
+*   We briefly discussed different distance metrics for knn.
+Euclidian vs Jaccard.
+Meant to also talk about cosine but didn't get to it.
+Diverged into market basket analysis, question was asked, how does amazon make its recommendations?
+We listed a few different kinds of recommendations they make:
+    1. Similar products, for comparison-shopping purposes
+        -   This could be "distances between products"
+    2. "Customers who bought this also bought:" (add all to cart)
+        - Just match the particular item with purchase histories of people who have also bought this.
+Sort by frequency of co-purchase?
+        - Bayesian probability for all items given that another item is purchased?
+Could be updated at purchase time.